evil-mad/WaterColorBlocks/README.md

 ----

+## The helper app (RoboPaint) :
+Using the WaterColorBot through WaterColorBlocks requires the use of a helper application that runs in the background operating the robot.

+The interface is built into RoboPaint, versions 0.9.0 and higher.
+Download it at https://github.com/evil-mad/robopaint/releases .
+When you launch RoboPaint, it should automatically connect to the WaterColorBot.
+All that you need to do is simply leave it running in the background.

-## The helper app:
+## Alternate helper app:
-Currently requires "current" version of CNCserver:  https://github.com/techninja/cncserver
+If you cannot (or do not wish to) run RoboPaint for any reason, you can alternately run CNCserver in the background, to manage communication with the WaterColorBot.
+You can download the current version of CNCserver here:  https://github.com/techninja/cncserver

 Run CNCserver in background, launched with command:

   node cncserver

-*In the near future*, this will get a lot easier.
-RoboPaint ( https://github.com/evil-mad/robopaint ) will include this version of CNCserver, and you will only need to launch RoboPaint (a regular Mac/Win/Linux application) and let it run in the background.
+It is worth noting that "under the hood," RoboPaint contains and runs a copy of CNCserver that it uses to communicate with the WaterColorBot.

 ## More info: